wallymathieu/assertfail/_posts/2009-07-18-debugging-javascript-in-ie8.markdown

 ---
 layout: post
-title:  "Debugging javascript in IE8"
+title:  "Debugging JavaScript in IE8"
 date: 2009-07-18T21:55:00+02:00
-tags: javascript debugging
+tags: JavaScript debugging
 ---

-How do you debug javascript in IE?
-Before IE 8 you could use fiddler and the visual studio debugger.<br><br>There was a plugin for IE so that you could get a developer toolbar with some extended script debugging.
+How do you debug JavaScript in IE?
+Before IE 8 you could use fiddler and the visual studio debugger.

+There was a plugin for IE so that you could get a developer toolbar with some extended script debugging.
 As of IE8 a toolbar is built in and can be reached by pressing F12.
-<div style="clear: both;"></div>